 I remember reading somewhere that within the first few weeks after the September 11 attacks, rentals of movies like Armageddon, The Siege, Die Hard with a Vengeance skyrocketed.
 All of these films feature destruction and violent attacks on New York City.
 My personal theory, is that people were trying to make sense of the very real horrors they were witnessing on TV by turning to something they knew, in this case: movies.
 Movies are stories and as I said earlier one of the reasons stories are so important is they help us process our grief and help us get through tragedies we can barely wrap our heads around.

-One of the big things that came out in the aftermath of the 9/11 attacks was the heroism of every day people.
+One of the big things that came out in the aftermath of the 9/11 attacks was an appreciation of the heroism of every day people.
 Not only cops, firefighters, and paramedics, but civilians as well.
 That kind of heroism is what keeps people going in the worst of times.
-Seeing people come together to help each other in the face of horror can make you think there might be some hope for this world after all.
+Seeing people come together to help each other, in the face of horror, can make you think there might be some hope for this world after all.

 That’s why those movies resonated with audiences so much.
 People needed it.
 It was cathartic.
 Characters like Frodo Baggins, Harry Potter, and Peter Parker, they are us.
 These films show us that you don’t need to be a superman to behave heroically.
 In Return of the King, the fate of the earth isn’t in the hands of Arnold Schwarzenegger or Sylvester Stallone, but two small Hobbits who spent most of their days tending to their gardens and going to their local pub only months before the events in that film.
 Our art and our pop culture reflects the time we live in.
 In the end, I don’t know if any of these stories made a real difference, if they changed anything in the real world.
 I’d like to think they did, but I really don’t know.